trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

 Internal Authentication
 -----------------------

 Requests between Presto nodes are authenticated using a shared secret.
-The shared secret must be configured on all nodes in the cluster:
+For secure internal communication, the shared secret must be configured on all nodes in the cluster:

     .. code-block:: none